nickjanssen/IronbaneClient/README.md

 ## Note

-A lot of code in this repository is somewhat ancient and majorite of it needs to be improved/rewritten.
+A lot of code in this repository is somewhat ancient and majority of it needs to be improved/rewritten.
 I have learned more about better software development since I started this project, and would do it differently if I had to start over.
 That being said, it works!
 If you find stuff you think you can improve, by all means go for it and make a pull request!